miali88/FlowonAI/trial_implementation_checklist.md

     - [ ] Set `trial_minutes_used = 0`

 - [ ] **Phone Number Management:**
+  - [ ] Review the current implementation for phone number purchase, how is the current flow?
+  - [ ] Number purchase should be based on the user's country.
   - [ ] Record acquisition date when a trial user gets a number
   - [ ] Implement daily job to check if numbers held > 14 days for trial users
   - [ ] Create automated system to release numbers that exceed 14-day limit